varunkumardev/amitmerchant1990.github.io/_posts/2020-07-10-proposed-named-arguments-php.md

 We're just scratching the surface here.
 There a lot of exciting things that would come along with named parameters.
 You can refer to [the original RFC](https://wiki.php.net/rfc/named_params) (which is still in the voting phase) if you want to take a more in-depth look at named parameters and constraints they comes with.

-Let's hope the RFC gets approved because it would certainly make a difference to a lot of PHP codebases.
+I'm really hoping that this RFC gets approved because it would certainly make a difference to a lot of PHP codebases.
 Of course, for a good!

 Until next time!